Yuxin916/ReasonX_SGTeam/aa_develop/README.md

 # new terminal
 rostopic pub /challenge_question std_msgs/String "data: 'how many sofa'"
+# or
+rostopic pub /challenge_question std_msgs/String "data: 'find chairs'"
+# or
+rostopic pub /challenge_question std_msgs/String "data: 'Go straight and turn left at the sofa'"
 ```

 ### TODO:
+- [x] Example of navigate to a waypoint and visualize in RViz
 - [ ] Re-organize the interface for question answering ([questions.json](../questions/questions.json))
   - [ ] How to parse the numerical answers? (seems in pdf there are ground truth answers)
   - [ ] How to output the bounding box for the objects?
   - [ ] What is the [trajectory_q4.ply](../questions/studio/trajectory_q4.ply) given for Q4 and Q5?
 How to visualize this given target trajectory?

-- [ ] Example of navigate to a waypoint and visualize in RViz